The-5D-s/Team-agreement/README.md

 &nbsp;
 ## Git
 ## What components of your project will live on GitHub?<br>
-We will have our project in the github
+the whole project will be on github
 &nbsp;
 ## How will you share the repository with your teammates?<br>
 We created a Github organization and all of us are owners so we can share and contribute the work.